NOTE: In 2011, MSTM Founder and Director Casey Makela was

 it is a lot to live up to - birthing women deserve no less then the best.

 If you can say "yes", we are here for you with open arms, ready to pass on this

 time honored tradition.
 Welcome dear sister!

 NOTE: I would like to extend my deepest appreciation to my daughter Hannah, who lovingly and thoughtfully allowed the use

 of her image in the new MSTM logo.
 She is carrying her son (my grandson!)
 Johnathan.
 Hannah

 and attended many births with me from the time she was only 11 years old and I wrote about her

 involvement in homebirth as part of my own story in the book: Into These Hands, Wisdom From Midwives (see link below).
-Hannah has
+Hannah is an RN and

 Are you doing all that you can to foster sisterhood and welcome new midwifery interest?
 Find out why you should - read Casey's article on:

 "....a comprehensive anthology of the life stories of 25